AVSystem/Anjay/doc/sphinx/source/LwM2M.rst

     at least once every ``pmax`` seconds, even if the value did not change.

-  - **Greater Than** (``gt``) - applicable only to numeric Resources - if set, notifications will only be sent when the numerical value is greater than the specified threshold. [#gtlt_confusion]_
+  - **Greater Than** (``gt``) - applicable only to numeric Resources - if set, notifications will only be sent when the numerical value starts to be greater than the specified threshold.
+When the value changes further, but stays above the threshold, notifications will not be sent; for next notification to be sent, the value needs to drop below the threshold and raise above it again.

-  - **Less Than** (``lt``) - applicable only to numeric Resources - if set, notifications will only be sent when the numerical value is less than the specified threshold. [#gtlt_confusion]_
+  - **Less Than** (``lt``) - applicable only to numeric Resources - if set, notifications will only be sent when the numerical value starts to be less than the specified threshold.
+When the value changes further, but stays below the threshold, notifications will not be sent; for next notification to be sent, the value needs to raise above the threshold and drop below it again.

   - **Step** (``st``) - applicable only to numeric Resources - if set, notifications will only be sent if the numerical value is different from the